Keibert Ruiz Player Props: Nationals vs. Giants

 - The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 13th in the league.

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.96).
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.03).

-- The Giants surrender the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- Giants pitchers combine to allow 106 home runs (1.1 per game), the seventh-fewest in the league.

+- The Giants will look to Alexander (6-0) in his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.